Information and application guidelines for MLA non-executive director positions

 - A short cover letter outlining the skills and experience the candidate brings to the Board.

-- A full resume detailing work history, relevant experience and qualifications.
+- A full CV detailing work history, relevant experience and qualifications.
 Please remember to include your full contact details.

-Carnovale Recruitment is a specialist agribusiness search and recruitment business partnering with MLA to manage the selection process in 2018.
+Pacific Search Partners is a specialist search and recruitment business partnering with MLA to manage the selection process in 2019.

-We will reply to the email address used for your application.
-Closing date: Friday, 1 June 2018
+Replies will be to the email address used for your application.
+Closing date: Friday, 31 May 2019

 Join myMLA today